chnn/chrishenn-net/cats.md

 - the litter box will scoop itself, but needs to be emptied every 3-4 days. the light at the top of the litter box will be flashing blue if it needs to be emptied.

-- to empty the box, open the drawer by pulling at the step at the base. remove the trash bag, tie it up, and throw it in the kitchen trash can. add a new trash bag (from below the kitchen sink) and push it flat against the drawer, then close the drawer. press the middle button on the control panel (looks like a circle with a x in the middle)
+- to empty the box, open the drawer by pulling at the step at the base. remove the trash bag, tie it up, and throw it in the kitchen trash can. add a new **clear** trash bag (from below the kitchen sink) and push it flat against the drawer, then close the drawer. press the middle button on the control panel (looks like a circle with a x in the middle)

 - otherwise, the light on the litter box shows the status of the box
   - solid blue → nothing needs to be done
-  - solid red → the litter box is waiting to cycle. you can just ignore it.
+  - solid red → the litter box is waiting to cycle. you can just ignore it
   - any other color → idk what's up but the [manual](https://www.litter-robot.com/manual_pdf/Litter-Robot-4-Manual.pdf) will say (page 20)

 ### toys